 What is a Pentel Pen?

-Pentel is a popular brand of ballpoint and rollerball pens manufactured by the Korean company Pentel.
+Pentel is a popular brand of ballpoint and rollerball pens manufactured by the Japanese company Pentel.
 It was first founded in 1945 as a manufacturer of mechanical pencils, but in the 1960s, it started to manufacture writing instruments.
 The company’s main focus today is the manufacture of ballpoint and rollerball pens.

 Pentel has a wide range of pen styles and designs available, available in both ballpoint and rollerball forms.
 Some of the most popular Pentel models include the Energel, Infree, RTX and RSVP.